The best fonts for your CV

 Best for: All industries and career levels

 Calibri is a nice light font, which is still clear and firm enough to provide a pleasant reading experience.
-It’s ideal for a CV which needs a lot of technical detail, like IT or engineering, because it will allow you to get more text on the page without it looking bunched up.
+It’s ideal for a CV (curriculum vitae) which needs a lot of technical detail, like IT or engineering, because it will allow you to get more text on the page without it looking bunched up.

 Best for: IT and technical CVs